mohsinahmedarfat/WalletX-frontend/README.md

-# 🚀 Digital Wallet System Management - with Role Based Dashboard
+# 🚀 WalletX - Digital Wallet System Management - with Role Based Dashboard

 This is the **frontend** of the project, built with **React (Vite + TypeScript)**,
 **Redux Toolkit Query** for state management, and **Shadcn/UI + TailwindCSS** for UI components.